 Endura Flap Dog Door for Walls Installation Video

 Hi!
 Today we are going to install an Endura Flap in this demonstration wall.
 You will find all the instructions and parts that you need in the box with your Endura Flap.
-The tools that I will be using today include a: Drill with an extra-long ⅜ inch bit, a reciprocating saw, a jigsaw, clamps, a level, tape measure, glasses and gloves, a pencil, scissors, and a wooden block and a rubber mallet (you can also use a hammer).
+The tools that I will be using today include a drill with an extra-long ⅜" bit, a reciprocating saw, a jigsaw, clamps, a level, tape measure, glasses and gloves, a pencil, scissors, and a wooden block and a rubber mallet (you can also use a hammer).
 It is imperative to avoid wall studs, electrical wire, and piping.
 So if you don't have experience cutting through walls, we highly recommend hiring a professional.

 First, you want to put one drop of Loctite in each of the closed barrel nuts.
 Screw each of the barrel nuts onto the end of a threaded rod and set it aside for now.

 It is a good idea to measure your pet to make sure that you install the pet door at the right height.
-For a single flap, you want it to be about an in and a quarter above the top of the back, and for the double flaps, we want it to be at least 2 inches.
-Be sure to get a level to be sure that your hole will come out straight.
+For a single flap, you want it to be about an 1-1/4" above the top of the back, and for the double flaps, we want it to be at least 2".
+Be sure to get a level to ensure that your hole will come out straight.